 Using a commercial product from your vet or pet store requires you to treat both ears twice a week for at least three weeks.
 For natural remedies, however, you need to treat daily for a month.
 That’s because eggs will continue to hatch for at least that time and can quickly re-infest the ears.
 The vet may recommend steroid medications to soothe inflammation or antibiotic ointment to treat secondary bacterial infections.
 The technique is the same whether you use a commercial or homemade solution.

 - Wear old clothes.
 You’re liable to get the tea, oil, or commercial product all over you when the puppy shakes his head.

 - Gather your supplies.
 You’ll need the medicine, an applicator, clean cloth, and treats.
 Commercial products come in squirt bottles.
 For homemade products, you can use an eye dropper or squirt bottle—or try a travel-size toiletry bottle for convenience.
 A clean, dry washcloth helps clean off excess medicine after the treatment.

 - Set small pups on a table or counter next to the supplies; kneel beside larger pups.
 An extra set of hands can be helpful to keep a junior pup from wiggling away.

-- Pet your puppy, rub his itchy ears and speak in a matter of fact voice.
-Baby talk or “poor thing” types of language can cue him the experience will be unpleasant and you want him to take the treatment in stride.
+- Pet your puppy, rub his itchy ears, and speak in a matter of fact voice.
+Baby talk or “poor thing” types of language can cue that the experience will be unpleasant, and you want him to take the treatment in stride.
 Firmly grasp the pinna (ear flap) with your left hand to expose the opening and keep the pup from shaking his head too soon.